tmgcardoso/bddtmgc/README.md

-This project has started as a home project without any expectations but exercising my academic experience with ROBDD packages to a simple C++ implementation.
+This project has started as a home project without any expectations but exercising my academic experience with a simple ROBDD package C++ implementation.
 Usage example in "main.cpp".
 No further documentation is provided yet.